Ara-Miguel/Athlete_FP/README.md

 # Athlete_FP
-This is an individual athlete dashboard to identify trends over a longitudinal timeline.
+This is an individual athlete dashboard to identify countermovement jump trends over a longitudinal timeline.
 Nomenclature for metrics are from VALD systems.
+Claude Sonnet 4.6 was utilized to create this code.

 # Force Plate Longitudinal Monitoring Dashboard
 **Athlete:** MA (anonymized) · **Device:** ForceDecks (VALD) · **Test:** CMJ only